Rayveni/blog/articles/howto video tutorial.md

-﻿# How to make a video recorded presentation, lecture, or tutorial  using free software.
+﻿# How to make a video presentation, lecture or tutorial  using free software.
-You may occasionally need to make a video presentation for senior managers or impart your knowledge to colleges by creating video course/tutorial/lecture.
+You may occasionally need to make a video presentation for senior managers or impart your knowledge to colleagues by creating video course/tutorial/lecture.

-When I faced with a similar task, have researched  this issue and the approach/solution presented in this guide.
+When I faced with a similar task, I made a research and the approach/solution presented in this guide.
 My **hight-level** requirements were:

  1. Ability to screen & audio record.